fastfetch-cli/fastfetch/.github/ISSUE_TEMPLATE/bug_report.md

 If you cannot do the instructions above, please upload the core dump file:

+## If fastfetch is slow

+Use `time fastfetch --stat` to show time usage for each module.

 ## If my image logo didn't show / work

 <!-- Please make sure the terminal does support the image protocol you used.
 Note Gnome terminal doesn't support any image protocols -->